drjulija/drjulija.github.io/content/posts/guardrail/index.md

 For the experiment, I set up two different classifiers:

 #### Llama3 8B with ICL
 I used Meta's Llama3 model to classify toxic content using the Test Dataset.
 Using in-context-learning the LLM is tasked to classify `user comment` as toxic or safe by returning 0 for "safe" or 1 for "toxic" content.
 If the LLM can not return the answer or does not know, it should return 2.
 I used a similar prompt structure and toxic content categories as per [Inan et al., 2023](https://arxiv.org/pdf/2312.06674) paper.
-Below is an example of such a prompt.
+Below is an example of such a prompt:

 ```python